 Podcast: Play in new window | Download

-In this Adventure we’re unbottling the origins of the word butler.
+In this adventure we’re going down the rabbit hole and unearthing the origins of the word down.

 I also write about words, etymology and other language-related topics on the Omniglot Blog, and I explore etymological connections between Celtic languages on the Celtiadur.

 You can also listen to this podcast on: Apple Podcasts, Amazon Music, Stitcher, TuneIn, Podchaser, PlayerFM or podtail.

 If you would like to support this podcast, you can make a donation via PayPal or Patreon, or contribute to Omniglot in other ways.

 Radio Omniglot podcasts are brought to you in association with Blubrry Podcast Hosting, a great place to host your podcasts.
 Get your first month free with the promo code omniglot.